bikeiser/turing-sim/README.md

 ```
 where M is prefixed by the value of k.
 The transition function is also modified to take a k-tuple for both input symbols, and output symbols and directions.

+For k-Tape Turing Machines only the first tape has the input.
+The other k-1 tapes start out blank.

 ## Command usage
 ```
 Turing Machine simulator